brianyu0717/bun-react/README.md

 Such as `bun i <dep>` to install a dependency.

+# todo

+* GH action to deploy storybook to GH pages
+* GH action to build and deploy main app to GH pages
+* Add redux and rtk + fetch from public api and mocked in sb
+* Add react router
+* Bun workspaces

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.